WJP-DAU/USA-report-2024/html/text/acknowledgements.md

 Ana María Montoya and Carlos Toruño led the production of this report with assistance from Erin Campbell, Isabella Coddington, Artha Pillai, and Natalia Rodríguez Cajamarca.
 We thank Christine Detz and Santiago Pardo for their comments on the early drafts of this report.

 The data collection for the General Population Poll used for this report was conducted by Alicia Evangelides, Joshua Fuller, and Natalia Rodríguez Cajamarca.
-Sampling, fi eldwork, and data processing were in charge of YouGov, Nordic.
+Sampling, fieldwork, and data processing were in charge of YouGov, Nordic.

 Mariana Lopez was the graphic design lead for this report with support from Enrique Paulin.

 This report was made possible with the support of the U.S. Department of State’s Bureau of International Narcotics and Law Enforcement Affairs' Office of Europe and Asia (INL).
 The views expressed in this report are those of the survey respondents and do not necessarily represent the views of the United States government.

-Cover design by Raquel Medina with images from iStock.
+Cover design by Raquel Medina with images obtained from iStock.com, via Bill Chizek, Sheng Li, Mesut Dogan,arsenisspyros,Rawpixel,shironosov.

 © Copyright 2024 by the World Justice Project.